EG-lisy/PlasmoVis/README.md

 > <b>Note:</b> <i>P. malariae</i> samples were intersected in a different way compared to <i>P. knowlesi</i>.
 Be aware that the visualisation of <i>P. knowlesi</i> samples might appear different.

-# Sequencing Files
-## THIS SECTION MIGHT NOT BE NEEDED
-Download the sequencing files running the following command

 # Author
 ```
 Developed by Elisabetta Galatola